Travel insurance for pre-existing medical conditions

 What is medical travel insurance?

-At the very least, all holiday insurance should cover some medical costs in the event of illness or injury.
+At the very least, all travel insurance should cover some medical costs in the event of illness or injury.
 The cover can vary wildly from company to company, but this should be a major part of any travel insurance policy.
 What many people mean when they talk about specific travel medical insurance is usually a type of policy that’s able to take into consideration pre-existing health conditions.

 What are pre-existing medical conditions?